 As enthusiastic anglers, we’re always on the lookout for new and exciting products.
 Sage is a well-known company that excels in creating high-quality gear for fly fishing, so we were eager to try out the Sage Spectrum fly reel.
-This reel is an entry-level model from Sage, coming in at around $300.
-In this review, we’ll go over the features of this fly reel, plus its pros and cons.
+The Spectrum is an entry-level from Sage, coming in at around $300.
+In this review, we’ll go over the features, plus its pros and cons.
 Let’s find out what it’s got to offer!

-The Sage Spectrum is an entry to mid-range fly reel for beginners and intermediate anglers.
-It has a large arbor reel that offers plenty of backing capacity, and the drag system is fully sealed.
+This fly reel is an entry to mid-range reel for beginners and intermediate anglers.
+It has a large arbor that offers plenty of backing capacity, and the drag system is fully sealed.
 You can use the Spectrum to fish in freshwater or saltwater, and the sealing will protect the drag system from corrosive and destructive elements.

 For a saltwater-ready reel, the Spectrum is very reasonably priced.
 It retails for around $250-300, so it sits between budget reels and the high-end premium models.
 This reel offers a good range of user-friendly features, so it’s a fantastic choice for all your fishing trips.